-Single-zone emulator (by University of Southern Denmark)
+Single-zone emulator (by University of Southern Denmark, modified by SINTEF)

 General model description